nicolebeechler/blog-post-api/README.md

 A practical application of many-to-many relationships in a JSON API context.

 A user can login, create, edit, view, and delete blog posts.
-Users are required to login to create and delete blog posts.
+Users are required to login to create, edit, and delete blog posts.
 The data is stored in MongoDB.

 This app has been tested with Postman, Jest and Supertest to verify that the endpoints are working.